 Free public access to United States government documents in a federal depository library is guaranteed by law (44 USC §1911).
 While UC Berkeley houses one of the most comprehensive collections of U.S. government documents in the country, the Library is one of over a thousand Federal Depository Libraries across the United States, and one of several Federal Depository Libraries in the San Francisco Bay Area.

 All libraries housing U.S. documents are open to the public except the MAIN (Gardner) Stacks.
-See the box below for more information on access to the MAIN (Gardner) Stacks.
+See the box below for more information on how to access the MAIN (Gardner) Stacks.

 Click on the image below to see a larger pdf version of the campus library map.
 For campus library contact information building addresses, and hours visit our directory.

 Entry to MAIN is granted to members of the public for research purposes only, and access to federal government information is guaranteed by law.
-Members of the public have three options to access MAIN (Click here for more information on this policy):
+Members of the public have a few options to access MAIN (Click here for more information on this policy):

 Note: While unaccompanied minors are not allowed in the MAIN Stacks, arrangements will be made for persons under age 18 to access the U.S. documents collection.
 Please use one of the forms of communication described in the paragraph above to make arrangements.